 Noble Steve Rogers must adopt to the morally murky 21st century in this exciting follow-up, the first Marvel movie from Infinity War filmmakers Joe and Anthony Russo.

-We can't wait to see the mash-up of the irreverent Guardians with the original Avengers ensemble in Infinity War.
-But before we do, it's time to journey back to their infectiously groovy big screen debut.
+Before we saw the hilarious mash-up of the Guardians with the original Avengers ensemble in Infinity War, here's their infectiously groovy big screen debut.

 The embattled Avengers must go to war with villainous A.I.
 Ultron (James Spader) in Joss Whedon's final Marvel blockbuster.

 Phase three of the MCU culminates with a snazzy, witty mash-up between the superhero movie and the spy caper, as Paul Rudd's shrinking thief Scott Lang enters the picture.